MarcoABsouza/E-commerce-Logical-SGBD/README.md

 # Database for E-commerce

 This project consists of creating a database for an e-commerce system using MySQL.
+The database is designed to store information about customers, suppliers, products, orders and payments, as well as managing the relationship between these entities.This project consists of creating a database for an e-commerce system using MySQL.
 The database is designed to store information about customers, suppliers, products, orders and payments, as well as managing the relationship between these entities.
+In this project I entered random data, made queries for some questions, created views, created indexes for some things and finally created procedures in my database for an e-commerce.

 ## Model Database ER
 <img src="banco de dados/e-commerce.png" alt="relational database schema">